vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 hand gripper exercises and standing-on-one-leg-with-eyes-closed exercises.

-## 2024-08-14 (possibly continuing to 2024-08-15): planned skipping of all exercise (except standing-on-one-leg-with-eyes-closed exercise)
+## 2024-08-14 (extended to 2024-08-15 and 2024-08-16): planned skipping of all exercise (except standing-on-one-leg-with-eyes-closed exercise)

-I'm planning to skip all exercises on 2024-08-14, to see how that helps in my recovery, since as of 2024-08-13 evening I feel like I'm in a stage of recovery where I have more cramping, and am wondering if skipping exercise will help with recovery during this critical phase.
-My thought is to do this skipping even if I subjectvely feel fine on 2024-08-14 morning.
+I kipped all exercises on 2024-08-14, to see how that helps in my recovery, since as of 2024-08-13 evening I falt like I'm in a stage of recovery where I have more cramping, and eonderedif skipping exercise will help with recovery during this critical phase.
+My thought was to do this skipping even if I subjectvely feel fine on 2024-08-14 morning.
+I executed on this plan on 2024-08-14, then continued on 2024-08-15 and 2024-08-16.
+I also skipped breath holds on all days.

-For breath holds and hand gripper exercises, I've noticed that these exacerbate the cramping sensation, though the effect really becomes significant only as I push to the max (for instance, trying the 200 lb hand gripper, or the part of the breath hold after the first 30 seconds).
-I also suspect that the exacerbation does not have lasting effects beyond 10 minutes.
-But, I'm not sure!
-And perhaps even the parts before that are subtly hurting my recovery.
-One day of rest from exercise and then evaluating how I feel, I can decide whether to continue for one more day.
+For hand gripper exercises, I skipped on 2024-08-14 and 2024-08-15 but did a partial exercise on 2024-08-16.

+I did standing-on-one-leg-with-eyes-closed exercise at least twice over these three days.